What does a high performing team look like, in this challenging economy and volatile global backdrop?

-How are a collection of individuals optimised and turned into a highly functioning team?
+In this blog, and in our next, we explore how a collection of individuals optimised and converted into a highly functioning team.

-Whilst we are speaking of bumps in the road, leadership has become an undoubtedly tougher challenge over the last 18 months.
+Speaking of bumps in the road, team leadership has undoubtedly been challenged during the Coronavirus pandemic.
 Aside from the obvious ambiguity and uncertainty of the state of the economy, there are seemingly countless obstacles in the way of efficient teamwork and management right now.
 Ripped from our social routines and human contact, one solution that has been very much at the forefront of adapting the way we work amid C-19 is Digitisation and the resulting speed of change.

 If you are willing to be forward-thinking and ready to adapt at what is truly a pivotal moment, you can be capable of being the leader your team wants and deserves.
 It’s also completely valid (and tragically common, in recent times) to feel inundated and unprepared for the pressures that the pandemic has created.
 This is exactly why we should be sharing resources, and giving each other that much needed leg-up on organisational management tips.

 What is a team without their leader?
-How much of a their success is determined by the team leader and their leadership style?
+How much of their success is determined by the leader and their leadership style?

 Studies show 70% success comes from leaders.
 You already know it’s so much more than “leading” or “managing.”
 What about your staff?
 They need to be able to define what it is that you do, which in reality is an immensely powerful combination of the following:

 - Showing up for them as they do for you, providing their support and reassuring their confidence.